 Visiting Artist Mentorship Program

-The Visiting Artist Mentorship Program provides senior undergraduate and graduate students in the Visual Arts program in FCCS with mentorship from a mid- to senior-career visiting artist.
-This program fills a much needed gap by creating a visiting artist environment where teaching, direction, critique, lessons, and career advice can flourish over several days.
+The Visiting Artist Mentorship Program provides senior undergraduate students in the Visual Arts program in FCCS with mentorship from a mid- to senior-career visiting artist.
+This program augments an already exciting university journey by creating a context where teaching, direction, critique, conversation, and career advice can flourish over several months.

 Alexandre David was on campus from November 27th to December 1st, 2017 as the first Visiting Artist Mentor for the 2017-18 academic year.
 He worked collaboratively with Assistant Professor, Samuel Roy-Bois on an installation in the Research Studio for Spaces and Things, with BFA students contributing to the realization of the project.
 The Installation, which stems from the notion of public platform, was casually used by students and faculty for meetings for one month.

 During his visit, Alexandre David gave an artist talk as part of the FCCS Visiting Artist Series.